sophiekoonin/localghost/content/posts/15-11-2019-ffconf/index.md

   <figcaption class="caption">Sharon Steed (photo: Trys Mudford)</figcaption>
 </figure>

 She compared empathy to love; "the thing everyone understands, but nobody can explain".
 It's intangible, but it's also a choice: we can _choose_ to have empathy for others (and we should).
-(Her tales of new love were accompanied by _that_ picture of [Britney and Justin in denim](https://www.eonline.com/news/729308/britney-spears-justin-timberlake-s-denim-date-happened-15-years-ago-today), which was an all around win for me.)
+(Her tales of new love were accompanied by _that_ picture of Britney and Justin in denim, which was an all around win for me.)

+{{< img src="*/sharonsteed-1.jpg" alt="" >}}

 So, what to take away from Sharon's talk?
 We should **foster environments of collaboration and inclusion**.
 People need to feel safe in order to speak honestly - having open lines of communication and being transparent from the start will help this.
 She also pointed out that teams don't always need to work in the same way: people should be able to do things on their own terms.